Jacobikinz/CICS-Consultant/docs/final.md

 This will respond with either a `status 400` if there is no account with that email, or if the password is incorrect for the account with that email.
 If the email and password are valid and match, the server will respond with a `status 200` and the user will be redirected to the profile page.

 ### Update:

-#### User Updating Their Information (email)

-Users can update the email associated with their account by clicking on the "Profile" button and then the "Update your information" button.
-This allows the user to enter in a new email for their account and then by clicking the "Confirm new info" button, their email will be updated via a PUT request sent to the server.

-`PUT /newInfo`
-`headers: {'Content-Type': 'application/json'}`
-`body: JSON.stringify({ oldemail: userEmailCookie, newemail: newemail })`

-This will respond with a `status 500` along with the error if there was a server error while trying to update the email, or a `status 200` if the email was successfully updated.

 #### User Signing Out